reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ## Component Scanning Behavior
 Though the `TestConfiguration` annotation inherits from the `Configuration` annotation, the main difference is that the `TestConfiguration` is excluded during Spring Boot's [component scanning](https://reflectoring.io/spring-component-scanning/).

-Configuration classes annotated with @TestConfiguration are excluded from component scanning, so we have to import them explicitly in every test where we want to autowire them.
+Configuration classes annotated with `TestConfiguration` are excluded from component scanning, so we need to import them explicitly in every test where we want to autowire them.

-The `TestConfiguration` annotation is also annotated with the [TestComponent](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/TestComponent.html) annotation in its definition.
-This indicates that the `TestConfiguration` annotation should only be used for testing.
+The `TestConfiguration` annotation is also annotated with the [TestComponent](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/TestComponent.html) annotation in its definition to indicate that this annotation should only be used for testing.

 ## Using TestConfiguration in Unit Tests
 As explained earlier, we can use the `TestConfiguration` annotation in two ways during testing: